NHOrus/srwq-compilation/disc-2/episode-05.md

 "I-have-had-enough-of-you KIIIICCCKKK!!!"

 Your feet take the thing in the back, and you pull full thrust as the two of you head towards the falling battleship.
 You break away just as the Arm Arcus smashes into the spinning drill, and its midsection disintegrates, the legs crushed underneath the ship as it hit the water again.
 The wave smacks right into throwing you back with massive force.
 Your vision turns grey, and you black out...
-BSRaven !!pZhu/eJf6iW Fri 26 Mar 2010 20:54:39 No.4761215 Report
->>4761206
->"I-have-had-enough-of-you KIIIICCCKKK!!!"

-Well I just shat bricks.
-Win.
-Goddamn Sandwitches Fri 26 Mar 2010 20:55:39 No.4761216 Report
->>4761206
->"I-have-had-enough-of-you KIIIICCCKKK!!!"

-Ah Katina, never change...
-Zeta Zaku Fri 26 Mar 2010 20:56:39 No.4761218 Report
->>4761206
-Never thought I'd say this, but thank god for SALVAGE MODO.
-Hopefully there's enough left to salvage.
-And that the R-Blade can be repaired.

-Oh, and that Katina's all right.
-Sciencegar Sciencebolt Fri 26 Mar 2010 21:18:39 No.4761268 Report
-Quoted By: >>4761285 >>4761289 >>4761607
+---

-Katina sleeps.
+####Katina sleeps.

-Katina dreams....
+####Katina dreams...

+---

 "So you agree to become my slave, male?"

-Absolutely!
+*Absolutely!
 No questions asked!!
-I mean, how could a guy say no to a pretty face like yours?
+I mean, how could a guy say no to a pretty face like yours?*

-"Hmmph....its seems the males on this Patchwork have little spine.
+"Hmmph... its seems the males on this Patchwork have little spine.
 If it weren't for the Queen, I doubt we'd even bother staying."

-Hey, come on, this new world is great.
-Theres...Ugh...Well, ok, I've only been here a few days, but theres a place at the other end of the city that sells great frozen yoghurt.
-You want me to get you some, Mistress?[/i]
+*Hey, come on, this new world is great.
+Theres...
+Ugh...
+Well, ok, I've only been here a few days, but theres a place at the other end of the city that sells great frozen yoghurt.
+You want me to get you some, Mistress?*

 "...My sisters have been overzealous as usual.
 The other side of the city is on fire."

-All of it?
+*All of it?*

-"It appears the males of this world have bad eyesight as well...."
+"It appears the males of this world have bad eyesight as well..."

-I...I'm sure I can be some help to you.
-Go ahead, I'll do anything, really...
+*I...
+I'm sure I can be some help to you.
+Go ahead, I'll do anything, really...*

 "...Carry this 'Argo Gulskii' onto my Scabbard, and then pilot it after my Theotokos.
-I think I'll be leaving the main Shura force for a while...."
+I think I'll be leaving the main Shura force for a while..."

-Th-this guy?
-He's huge, he probably weighs more than his mech did!
+*Th-this guy?
+He's huge, he probably weighs more than his mech did!*

 "The slaves of a Shura do not countermand their mistresses."

-....Aw man, this is gonna be like Kiva all over again, I just know it...
+*...Aw man, this is gonna be like Kiva all over again, I just know it...*
-Goddamn Sandwitches Fri 26 Mar 2010 21:25:39 No.4761285 Report
->>4761268
-Wha?
-I'm confused except for one things...

->Argo Gulskii
-They took down the crazy Russian guy!
-Goddamn Sandwitches Fri 26 Mar 2010 21:26:39 No.4761289 Report
-Quoted By: >>4761302
->>4761268
-Oh wait...

-GODDAMIT JAMIE!
-Haken Browning !zHe7DH816A Fri 26 Mar 2010 21:30:39 No.4761302 Report
-Quoted By: >>4761309
->>4761289
-Pretty sure Coop's in this mix, too - consider the frozen yogurt line.
-Sciencegar Sciencebolt Fri 26 Mar 2010 21:33:39 No.4761308 Report
-Quoted By: >>4761312 >>4761313
-ELSEWHERE
+---

+####ELSEWHERE

 The Ayers Rock hotel was one of the most prestigious pieces of tourist accomodation on the planet.
 Normally it was booked 6 months in advance, but apparently Yukiko Date had had little trouble getting rooms for thier meeting.
 Vindel smiles thinly.
 She appreciates the fine details as well as the broad.